Code-Institute-Submissions/exotics_ecosse/README.md

 * Laptop
 * Ipad
 * Iphone

+I used the W3C Validator for HTML which through up various errors which were caused by the validator having problems with Django's template code.

 ## Deployment
 This site was created using GITPOD, stored in GITHUB, and deployed through HEROKU.